cmuratori/pmctrace/README.md

 Unfortunately, several unavoidable limitations of the ETW API persist despite our best efforts.
 Specifically:

 * This method requires SysCall event collection, which introduces unnecessary overhead when profiling code that performs a lot of actual system calls.
 This is not an issue for microbenchmarking runs, but could be prohibitive for inline profiling of full applications.
-* You have to run as administrator.
-Sadly, there is no policy option on Windows that will allow a regular user to access the PMCs.
-* For no obvious reason, Intel CPUs do not provide most of their PMCs via ETW.
-You can only collect a fraction of the statistics you would get if you had real Intel PMC access.
-* Although AMD CPUs provide a large number of their PMCs via ETW, they notably fail to include one of the most important – a core cycle counter – making microbenchmarking with this method much more cumbersome than it otherwise would be.
-The user will have to do their own rdpru separately, and it will not track properly across context switches.
 * Unlike rdpmc, results have some latency, so users who don't want to stall must write their code to poll rather than block

 # Special Thanks